estum/bootinq/README.md

     $ bundle

-## Usage
+## Get started

-There are few steps to setup partial gem booting in a Rails application using Bootinq:
+There are few steps to setup partial gem booting using Bootinq in any ruby application:

 ### 1. Declare loadable parts